Committing to ACT

 We Must Act.

 Racial bias and division are woven into the fabric of our society.
-Every day, members of the Black community encounter racism, bigotry, and the threat of violence because of the color of their skin.
+Every day, members of the Black community encounter racism, bigotry and the threat of violence because of the color of their skin.
 As we reflect on racial injustices, we know it’s not enough to condemn this bigotry.
 We must dismantle it in ourselves and our organization.

 Advocacy

-Dow has been at the forefront of corporate advocacy for the LGBTQ+ community.
-We’ve committed to take similar actions to address racism and racial inequality:
+Dow has been at the forefront of corporate advocacy for

 Commitment